ajtowns/bfg/research.md

 At a very high level, this will generally involve:

  * Describing your idea at level suitable for [optech](https://bitcoinops.org/)
- * Comparing your idea to similar ideas from the post
+ * Comparing your idea to similar ideas from the past
  * Documenting the tradeoffs of your idea versus other approaches
  * Taking feedback about the drawbacks and trying to fix them
  * Building simulations and getting researchers to poke holes in them